Skip to content

 Recipes

 Recipes are validated network templates (JSON) the AI can instantiate with apply_recipe.
 They cover common starting points — feedback tunnels, reaction-diffusion, particle galaxies, audio spectrum bars, projection mapping and more.
-See the Recipe gallery for what each one builds, and Contributing to add your own.
+See the Recipe gallery for what each one builds, and the repository's CONTRIBUTING.md guide to add your own.

 Transports & events